Thoughtfactory’s Notebooks: Rhizomes

 Posts for Tag: dead leaves

 Another study of dead leaves in the Waitpinga bushland in the Fleurieu Peninsula.
 This was in the spring of 2024.
-Like the others in the series the photo was made whilst on an early morning poodlewalk with Maya.
+Like the others in the series the photo was made whilst on a poodlewalk --this time an early morning with Kalani.

 This is a bushland that is slowly drying out from the decreasing rain and increasing temperatures.
 It is slowly becoming hotter due to rising carbon emissions from burning fossil fuels (coal, oil, and natural gas).
 The waste products of fossil fuels are still dumped in the air free of charge.